Mouse wrist pain is a common issue that comes up for those who work on computers.

 - They are designed to fit your natural hand size.

 - Reduces the risk of Carpal Tunnel.

-We offer a variety of ergonomic mouse options in our online shop.
+We offer a variety of ergonomic mice to help reduce wrist pain in our online shop.
 Here a just a few of them:

 The Rockstick 2 is a unique ergonomic mouse.
 It’s a vertical mouse and can be used by both left and right-handed people.

 The Contour UniMouse is an adjustable ergonomic mouse.
 It reduces pain in the shoulders, forearms and hands.